 Weddings are beautiful but potentially expensive affairs.
 One popular way that brides save money is by making their own bouquets.
 Each of the bride’s and bridesmaid’s bouquets can cost anywhere from $50 to $200 per bouquet.
 To avoid the expense of a quality bouquet or the disappointment of skimping on quality for price, many brides choose to make their own bouquets.
 Keep reading to learn how to make a bridal bouquet below.

-DIY bridal bouquets not only save money but they save time.
+DIY bridal bouquets not only save money, but they save time.
 Brides can have fresh flowers delivered directly to their home without having to take time out of their day to visit a florist.
 This delivery of flowers in its entirety is available fresher and cheaper than pre-made bouquets ordered directly from a florist.

 How to Choose Flowers for a Wedding Bouquet